microsoft/live-share/docs/use/vs.md

 1. You edit, move your cursor, or make a selection
 2. You select another file

-You can also stop following by clicking the initials of the person you are following in the upper right hand corner.
-A circle around the initials will go away when you are no longer following.
+You can also stop following at any time by clicking the initials of the person you are following in the upper right hand corner.
+The circle around the participant's initials that indicates you are following them will then disappear.

 ![Visual Studio participant being followed](../media/vs-pinned.png) ![Visual Studio participant not being followed](../media/vs-pin-hover.png)

-Clicking on this same location will allow you to follow any participant in the collaboration session whether they are a guest or a host.
-Hosts can also follow guests if needed.

-Finally, sometimes you just want to jump to someone's location rather than following them.
-You can do this as well by simply double-clicking on their initials.
+You can click on any initials in this same location to follow any host or guest in the collaboration session.
+Note that if you just want to jump to someone's location rather than following them, simply double-click their initials.

 ## Focusing

-Occasionally you may want other participants in a collaboration session to come and take a look at something you are doing.
-Live Share lets you request that everyone "focus" their attention on you with a notification that makes it easy for them to follow you back.
+Occasionally you may want everyone in a collaboration session to come and take a look at something you are doing.
+Live Share lets you ask that everyone "focus" their attention on you with a notification that makes it easy for them to follow you back.

 Just click on the session state / share button in the upper right hand corner and select "Focus Participants".